objectiv/objectiv-analytics/bach/docs/source/bach/index.rst

 .. code-block:: console

     pip install objectiv-bach
+    pip install objectiv-bach[bigquery]  # when you want bigquery support

 To get a taste of what you can do with Objectiv Bach, there's also a `demo </docs/home/quickstart-guide>`_ that enables you to run the full Objectiv pipeline on your local machine.
 It includes our website as a demo